Rudston Monolith

-The Rudston Monolith at over 7.6 m is the tallest monolith (standing stone) in the United Kingdom.
-It is situated in the churchyard of All Saints Church, in the village of Rudston in the East Riding of Yorkshire.
+The Rudston Monolith, at over 7.6 m, is the tallest monolith (standing stone) in the United Kingdom, originating in the U.K. It is situated in the churchyard of All Saints Church, in the village of Rudston in the East Riding of Yorkshire.

 Description

 The stone is slender, with two large flat faces.
 It is over 7.6 m tall, is approximately 1.75 m wide and just under 1 m thick.
 The top appears to have broken off.
 If pointed, the stone would originally have stood around 8.5 m.
 In 1773 the stone was capped in lead; this was later removed, although the stone is currently capped.
 The weight is estimated at 40 tonnes.
 The monolith is made of gritstone.

 The nearest source for the stone (Cayton or Cornelian Bay) is 16 km north of the site, although it may have been brought naturally to the site as a glacial erratic.
 The monument dates to the Late Neolithic or Early Bronze Age.
 A possible fossilised dinosaur footprint has been claimed to be on one side of the stone, but a 2015 study by English Heritage concluded that this was unsubstantiated.

-There is one other smaller stone, of the same type, in the churchyard, which was once situated near the monlith.
+There is one other smaller stone, of the same type, in the churchyard, which was once situated near the monolith.
 The Norman church of All Saints was almost certainly intentionally built on a site already considered sacred, a practice common through the country – indeed the name of Rudston comes from the Old English "Rood-stane", meaning "cross-stone", implying that a stone already venerated was adapted for Christian purposes.

 The many other prehistoric monuments in the area include four cursuses, three of which appear to converge on the site of the monolith.